dongikjang/kssletter/README.md

 =========
-#R-script and Data for Korean Statiscal Society Letter on October 2014
+#R-script and Data for Korean Statiscal Society Newsletter on October 2014

 ### Preliminary Steps for Windows user